rpgreview/papersandpaychecks/cow-orkers.md

 ### 5.3.10 The Truck Journey

 Bundled into the back of the Sungri-58 truck the vehicle makes its way down the narrow and poorly maintained road on the way to the farm.
-Returning from the family a similar vehicle approaches.
+Returning from the Farm a similar vehicle approaches.
 Make a Craft (structural) or Pilot (car) TN 9 check.
 If you succeed you have braced yourself by either recognising the effects of the narrowness of road and the pot-holes or you down a quick mental check on the trajectory of the two vehicles.
 If you fail, you take the full force of the trucks crashing into one another, and experience the equivalent of a STR 15 (+2), mellee attack (+2) with bludgeoning damage.
 The success of the Craft or Pilot roll adds a bonus to the DEX roll made in resistance to the "attack".

 The truck that has collided with yours is full of cages of chickens.
 The two trucks are written off, both drivers are apparently unconcious.
 Your fellow travellers in the prison vehicle are making different choices.
 Some are staying behing to help the drivers.
 Others are taking the opportunity to steal the remains of a dead chicken (fresh meat!).
 Others are taking the opportunity to escape.
 Which one are you going to choose?